flapjack/flapjack/README.md

 Dependencies
 ------------

-Apart from a bundle of gems (see Gemfile):
+Apart from a bundle of gems (see flapjack.gemspec for runtime gems, and Gemfile for additional gems required for testing):
 - Ruby >= 1.9
 - Redis >= 2.4.15